eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Controlling port numbers
 ========================

-The port numbers used by by Cyclone DDS are determined as follows, where the first two items are given by the DDSI specification and the third is unique to Cyclone DDS as a way of serving multiple participants by a single DDSI instance:
+The port numbers used by by Eclipse Cyclone DDS are determined as follows, where the first two items are given by the DDSI specification and the third is unique to Eclipse Cyclone DDS as a way of serving multiple participants by a single DDSI instance:

 + 2 ‘well-known’ multicast ports: ``B`` and ``B+1``